-These Balsamic Asparagus Puff Pastry Wraps are a stunning side dish or could even be served as a fancy appetizer.
+These Balsamic Asparagus Puff Pastry Wraps are a stunning side dish recipe or could even be served as a fancy appetizer.

 For sure not a simple weeknight side dish, and are more for a special occasion or holiday.